 Before the Minster the first church here was a wooden structure, built in 627 for the baptism of the King Edwin of Northumbria, following his marriage to a Christian.
 This was replaced after his death by a stone Minster, in 633, and was dedicated to St Peter.
 St Peter was a disciple of Christ and was entrusted with the job of keeper of the keys (to heaven).
 This is why the Cross Keys are very often to be seen incorporated into decorative work around the City and in the Minster.

-At least two more stone buildings went before the present Minster, first commissioned in 1220 and finished in 1472.
 The stained glass windows of the Minster are huge, it would be a good idea to take binoculars if you want to see the finer detail, the stonework and tracery; and to examine the historical events and biblical stories contained and preserved in this building for hundreds of years.
-If you are visiting with children a pen and notepad might also help to make it more interesting for them, as explained shortly!
+If you are visiting with children a pen and notepad might also help to make it more interesting for them especially when in the East End.

-A glorious sight by day and by night As you enter the building through the door of the South Transept you will be facing the North Transept, the East end is to your right, the West to your left.
-A ramp is now in place outside for wheelchair access, so most of the Minster is available to all.
+As you enter the building through the door of the South Transept, you will be facing the North Transept, the East end is to your right, the West to your left.
+A ramp is in place outside the door to allow wheelchair access.
+Most of the Minster is accessable to all.
 As you go in you will be given a map to help you find your way around.

 The North and South Transepts are separated by the Lantern Tower where you can look up, or use the mirror, to see the incredible workmanship of the interior of the central tower.